• Summary

 2 new subdivision 16 to read as follows:

 3 16.
-Every museum which has on display sixteenth through nineteenth
+Every museum which has on display identifiable works of art and

-7 through theft, seizure, confiscation, forced sale, or other involuntary
+7 changed hands due to theft, seizure, confiscation, forced sale or other

-12 trade, shall, to the extent practicable, prominently display a placard
+10 hundred seventy-seven) shall, to the extent practicable, prominently

 EXPLANATION--Matter in italics (underscored) is new; matter in brackets